 Visit our knowledge base to learn more or get in touch with support.

-The Texture group lets you select a color texture and map it over the mesh.
+The Texture group lets you select a color texture and map it over the mesh or OBJ model.

 Selects the layer in the current comp to use as texture.
 This can be any layer on the Timeline, including text, shape and video layers as well as Adobe Illustrator files.